oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/fmw-infra/_index.md

 is provided that demonstrates how to create a Docker image with the necessary patch installed.

-After downloading the patch from My Oracle Support, you can create the patched image buy running the provided script:
+After downloading the patch from My Oracle Support, you can create the patched image by running the provided script:

 TODO TODO TODO check with monica's sample to ensure this is correct TODO TODO TODO